 First Things First – German Pronunciation

 Knowing how letters are pronounced is always a good thing to commit to memory.
 Then, when you encounter an unfamiliar term, on a menu, for example, you will be able to better guess its pronunciation and sound a teaspoon less ridiculous.
-Below you’ll find the alphabet (only for letters that vary in sound from English) along with German pronunciation of each letter.
+Below you’ll find the alphabet (only for letters that vary in sound from English) along with the German pronunciation of each letter.